-- · What is marine conservation?
+- What is marine conservation?

 - National Marine

 Educators Association

 (NMEA) Ocean

 Literacy Principles

 - · UN Decade of Ocean Science

-- National Oceanic and Atmospheric Administration (NOAA) Marine Debris Program (MDP)
+- National Oceanic and Atmospheric

+Administration (NOAA) Marine Debris

+Program (MDP)

 - · Ocean Conservation Administration (OCA) iOcean Platform

 A total of 15 YIC finalists will receive a Youth Innovation Challenge certificate and receive global recognition on GEEP and NAAEE platforms.
-In addition, 3 of the 15 finalists will be chosen as winners and will receive a \$1,000 USD prize and be invited to attend the YIC award ceremony at the Taiwan Ocean Conservation Administration's marine debris conference in Taiwan in September 2024 (all travel expenses covered).
-Proposals will be accepted online through Submittable until June 12, 2024 at 11:59 PM U.S. Eastern Time (time converter).
+In addition, 3 of the 15 finalists will be chosen as winners and will receive a \$1,000 USD prize and will be invited to attend the YIC award ceremony in Taipei, Taiwan in October 2025 (all travel expenses covered).
+Proposals will be accepted online through Submittable until June 30, 2025 at 11:59 PM U.S. Eastern Time (convert to your time zone).
 Contact GEEP@naaee.org with any questions.